 The results from the 2017 running of The Ring can be found below.
-Congratulations to everyone who came out to participate, but especially to Adam Watkins, men’s winner of this year’s race, and Sheila Vibert, the women’s champion.
+Congratulations to everyone who came out to participate, but especially to Adam Watkins, men’s winner of this year’s run, and Sheila Vibert, the women’s champion.

 Adam’s 14:23 finishing time was 23 minutes faster than the record set in 2008 by Keith Knipling.
 Keith closed in the 2017 to finish second in 15:51, and Chris Moore and George Sefzik tied for 3rd in 16:06.